microsoft/ignite25-LAB590-building-collaborative-agents-in-microsoft-teams-with-teams-ai-library/lab/README.md

 Lab Instructions
 ---
 # Create Your First Agent
->  **Teams AI Library** is designed to enhance developer experience with streamlined integrations and accelerated workflows.
+>  **Teams SDK** is designed to enhance developer experience with streamlined integrations and accelerated workflows.

 ---
 ## Lab Overview